airfranceklm/sdd-webflux-workshop/README.md

 - for **each destination airport** retrieve the full airport details from the data set using the airport repository.
 - for **each offer** retrieve the full airline details from the data set using the airline repository.
 - for **each offer that has a plane id** retrieve the full aircraft details using the plane repository.
-- Delay each emitted element by 250 milliseconds.
+- Delay each emitted element by 250 milliseconds to mimic a slow backend system.
 - Try to run the reactive stream in parallel! tip: it makes a big difference where you define it in the stream.

 **BONUS**: Some developers might be used to using [ThreadLocal's](https://docs.oracle.com/javase/10/docs/api/java/lang/ThreadLocal.html).
 This unfortunately will not work in a reactive environment, however reactor has a solution for this exact case.
-Try to set the start time as a value somewhere and log the total processing time **when the stream completes**.
+Try to set a bound value somehow for your fare generate (i.e. Random or SecureRandom) and retrieve it when you need it within a reactive stream processor.

 ### 04: Experiment!